seven1m/rpi-check-in-printer/README.md

     The VNC password is the one you set earlier.

-1. Set up the Planning Center Check-ins Software.
+1. Set up the Planning Center Check-Ins Software.

-    You should see Planning Center Check-ins asking you to set up a new station.
+    You should see Planning Center Check-Ins asking you to set up a new station.

     Go through the process to create a new station.
 Give it a name, and accept the defaults for everything else.